by Ephrem the Syrian

 the mystery of that body,

-the Only-Begotten from Mary.
+the only one from Mary.

 He rejoiced the widow